jeswcollins/GMA/README.md

 <b>Method/Implementation</b>

-We use this code as a Google App script.
+The code runs automatically after being set up as a Google App script.
 Here are the triggers we had set up for a weekly meeting on Thursdays 10:30 am-noon:

     autoSignUp 10am to 11am Every Sunday
     reminderEmail 10am to 11am Every Wednesday